Simple vs. Easy, the Power of Execution and how to Stop Over-Complicating Everything

 And it requires execution.

-But not just any kind of execution.
+But not just any kind of execution, the power of execution.
 Because execution in and of itself can be a trap and can get you further into the same rat race you’re trying to get out.

 Here’s what I mean and here’s how you must approach execution: